 At Calthwaite CE Primary School, the safeguarding of our children is the highest priority.
 Schools are vital to the protection and support of all children, particularly those who are the most vulnerable.
 Above, are our policies and systems for keeping children safe.
 Anyone who works with our children is checked through the Disclosure and Barring Service.
-All staff have at least level 1 safeguarding training which is regularly updated, safeguarding is a set agenda item at all staff and governor meetings.
-Whilst all adults linked to our school have a care of duty, the lead staff and governors responsible can be found in the 'Welcome' tab.
-If you have any concerns about a child, you can contact the local Cumbria safeguarding children board at: www.cumbrialscb.com
+All staff have safeguarding training which is regularly updated, safeguarding is a set agenda item at all staff and at governor meetings.
+Whilst all adults linked to our school have a care of duty, the lead staff and governor responsible can be found in the 'Welcome' tab.
+If you have any concerns about a child, you can contact the local Cumbria safeguarding children board at: www.cumbriasafeguardingchildren.co.uk

 The Prevent duty became law in 2015-it relates to the Counter Terrorism and Security Act.
 It places the responsibility on all schools to have regard for preventing children being drawn into terrorism or extremist views.
 At Calthwaite CE Primary School, we protect the children in our care by being alert to any reason for concern in the child's life at home or elsewhere.
 We promote British values embed this throughout our curriculum, focusing on Mutual Respect, Tolerance, Democracy.
 Liberty and the Rule of Law.
 If you are worried about an organisation or suspect extremism-helpline: 0800 789321 email@example.com